Go-Tim/tim-suggestions/README.md

 # Suggestions Module
-> Suggestions module for a campsite page on a camp spot rental website.
+> Suggestions module for Hipcamp campsite page on a camp spot rental website.
 Created for a Front-End Capstone project at Hack Reactor.

+<h3><b>Webpage Demo:</b>https://youtu.be/IN7jjsxXM3E</h3>

 ## Related Projects